Legalica Security Infrastructure & Compliance

 7. DATA RESIDENCY AND SOVEREIGNTY

-7.1 EU Sovereign Cloud: Legalica operates on Google Cloud infrastructure in Europe.
+7.1 EU Data Storage: Legalica operates on Google Cloud infrastructure in Europe.
 All databases and file storage are configured within the European Union (europe-west3 — Frankfurt).
 Certain serverless compute functions (Cloud Functions) execute in us-central1 (Iowa, USA) for specific workloads; no Customer Data persists in us-central1 — all structured data storage remains in the EU.
 See Section 7.2 for data flow details.

 7.2 Data Transfer Flow